slact/nchan/README.md

 ## Status and History

-The latest Nchan release is v0.99.13 (April 20, 2016) ([changelog](https://nchan.slact.net/changelog)).
+The latest Nchan release is v0.99.14 (May 4, 2016) ([changelog](https://nchan.slact.net/changelog)).
 This is a *beta* release.
 There may be some bugs but Nchan is already stable and well-tested.

 The first iteration of Nchan was written in 2009-2010 as the [Nginx HTTP Push Module](https://pushmodule.slact.net), and was vastly refactored into its present state in 2014-2016.
 The present release is in the **testing** phase.
 The core features and old functionality are thoroughly tested and stable.
 Some of the new functionality, specifically *channel events* is still experimental and may be a bit buggy.